Skip to main content

 New to TCU Faculty Orientation

-New to TCU Faculty Orientation is your opportunity to learn about important policies, procedures, services, and resources that support you as a TCU faculty member.
-The orientation is hosted by the Koehler Center, the provost’s office, and Human Resources.
+Welcome to TCU!
+We are excited that you are joining our flourishing faculty of teacher-scholars.
+New to TCU Faculty Orientation is your opportunity to connect with new colleagues and learn about the resources that support the TCU community.
 We strive to host inclusive and accessible events that enable all individuals, including those with disabilities, to engage fully.
-If you have any questions about orientation, please get in touch with KoehlerCenter@tcu.edu.
+If you have any questions about orientation, please contact Cecilia Lunt, Coordinator of Office Operations for Faculty Affairs, c.s.lunt@tcu.edu.
+We are looking forward to meeting you.

 Full-time Faculty Orientation Dates: